euler-xyz/median-oracle/README.md

 ![](pics/overview.png)

-Here is a link to the contract code: FIXME.
+The contract code is available in this repo in the file `contracts/MedianOracle.sol` .

 The remainder of this document consists of a description of the implementation and analysis of its behaviour.

 ## TWAP